Canonical reduction of stabilizers for Artin stacks with good moduli spaces: Gerbes and good moduli spaces

 \section{Gerbes and good moduli spaces}

 Let $\pi\colon \ix\to \bX$ be a good moduli space morphism.
 In this appendix, we study when $\pi$ factors as $\ix\to \ix_\tame\to \bX$ where $\ix\to \ix_\tame$ is a gerbe and $\ix_\tame\to \bX$ is a coarse moduli space.
 A necessary condition is that the stabilizers of $\ix$ have locally constant dimension.
-We prove that this is sufficient when $\ix$ is reduced (Proposition~\ref{prop.tamegerbe}) and that $\ix_\tame$ is a tame stack.
-When $\ix$ is not reduced, we give a precise condition in Corollary~\ref{cor.tamegerbe-singular}.
+This is sufficient when $\ix$ is reduced (Proposition~\ref{prop.tamegerbe}) and then $\ix_\tame$ is a tame stack.
+In this appendix, we prove this when $\ix$ is of finite type over an algebraically closed field.
+The general case follows from Corollary~\ref{cor.tamegerbe-singular} where we also give a precise condition when $\ix$ is not reduced.
 When there is a factorization $\ix\to \ix_\tame\to \bX$ as above, then $\ix\to \bX$ is a homeomorphism and in fact a coarse moduli space in the sense of~\cite[Definition 6.8]{Rydh:13}.

 \begin{proposition} Let $\pi \colon \ix \to \bX$ be the good moduli space of a stack such that all stabilizers are 0-dimensional.
 Then $\ix$ is a tame stack and $\bX$ is also the coarse moduli space of $\ix$.
 Moreover, $\ix$ is separated if and only $\bX$ is separated. \end{proposition}